This add-on is operated by Dynport GmbH

 Your application needs to know that it should use the PhraseApp locales.
 This can be achieved by setting the i18n load path in your application config.

 Besides managing your projects and locale files through the web interface you can also use the PhraseApp Command Line Client to push your locales:

 You can now deploy your application to your staging system:

 $ git push staging master

-and open it in the browser:
+Once deployed, open it in your browser:

 $ heroku open

 You should now see your application ready to be translated with the PhraseApp In-Context-Editor.

 After you have finished translating you need to deploy the new localization files to your production system: